**PLEASE NOTE OUR NEW DATE – OUR CONFERENCE HAS MOVED**

 Justin is an Honorary Research Associate at the University of Liverpool and Director for the Centre for Advancement in Realist Evaluation and Synthesis – CARES.
 He is an advisor on numerous research contracts involving realist methodology and delivers training workshops in the UK and Internationally, including an annual CARES Summer School.

-After Dinner Speaker – Ben McBean
+After Dinner Speaker – TBC

 CALL FOR ABSTRACTS IS NOW OPEN!!!!